FelixSelter/JVenv/README.md

 ### List of cli commands and their function

+##### java-home

+- Returns the java home for a specific directory so the shell script can update the environment variables when it is activated

 ##### auto-scan

 - Tries to find installed jvms on the system to add them to the config file